odufour7/LEMONS/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-The LEMON documentation
+The LEMONS documentation
 ========================

-Welcome to the official LEMON package documentation!
+Welcome to the official LEMONS package documentation!
 This guide provides comprehensive instructions on how to install and use the package.
 It also offers an overview of the package’s functionalities and capabilities, complemented by an extensive API reference.

 .. toctree::
    :maxdepth: 2